k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

 ## Root LUs

-The entity list of the root LUs is based on the task's selection method:
+The entity list of the root LUs is based on the task's entity selection method:

 <table width="900pxl">
 <tbody>